misantron/dynamite/README.md

 $executor->execute($loader->getFixtures(), $loader->getTables());
 ```

-**Important!** Each executor class comes with a purges class which executed before, drop tables and truncate table data.
+**Important!** Each executor class comes with a purger class which executed before, drop tables and truncate data.